sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Learning JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/) : the online version of the Learning JavaScript Design Patterns published by O'Reilly, released by the author Addy Osmani under CC BY-NC-ND 3.0
 - [Working with Webhooks](https://requestbin.com/blog/working-with-webhooks/) : a comprehensive guide on webhooks
 - [How I got TensorFlow Developer Certified](https://www.mrdbourke.com/how-i-got-tensorflow-developer-certified/) : Step By Step guide to pass Tensorflow Developer Certification
+- [Women-in-Technology](https://shikha-16.github.io/Women-in-Technology/) A collection of resources for women in tech, consisting of - courses, learning guides, amazing sites and repos, blogs, programs and events. scholarships, etc.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>